 There are three potential ways of financing the fiscal capacity.
 The first is through the collection of new eurozone taxes, such as environmental taxes and a financial transactions tax.
 The second is through the receipt of resources sent directly by member states.
 In order to regulate these contributions, a system should be created to prevent one country always being a net contributor or a net recipient of the fiscal capacity (i.e. to avoid constant transfers from northern to southern countries, which would inevitably lead to political refusal in the creditor states); the third way is through the issuing of common debt instruments such as short-term eurobills or long-term euro bonds, which would constitute joint liabilities for all member states.
 The issue of these securities (which would be made by a new euro area debt agency) would implicitly involve subsidies being given by countries with high credit ratings to countries with lower ones.
 Moreover, these securities would contribute to improving debt sustainability in all eurozone states (as they would constantly decrease debtor countries' financing costs), and to a deepening and widening of eurozone financial markets.
 The latter could result in an expansion of the international role of the euro, a reduction of overall euro area financing costs, and an increase in Europe's international monetary influence (Steinberg and Otero-Iglesias, 2013).
-Finally, given critics' worries about the moral hazard that comes with common debt, effective incentives for policy reforms (both structural reforms and fiscal discipline) would need to be implemented in weaker countries.
+Finally, given critics' worries about the moral hazard that comes with common debt, effective incentives for policy reforms (both structural reforms and fiscal discipline) would need to be implemented in weaker countries.3

 In order to determine fiscal capacity for spending on resources, a technical assessment capability, for which the Macroeconomic Imbalances Procedure (MIP) could provide an analytical framework, would be required.
 The funds could be spent in several areas that promote the euro area economies' convergence and competitiveness, on policies that counteract negative asymmetric shocks and prevent negative spillovers or on EU-wide investment projects such as energy and physical infrastructure, pan-European industrial and R&D policies, and on a euro area unemployment insurance fund (capable of protecting cyclically unemployed workers in states that have implemented labour market reforms in accordance with the guidelines provided by the Commission).
-Given For a discussion see Sapir (2011).
-For a study on how a euro bond would reduce the financing costs that the already-working ESM provides temporary loans to countries suffering from financial and banking problems and that it issues "small" amounts of common debt, the fiscal capacity would complement this mechanism.
-The following section will argue that the banking union's common resolution and deposit insurance mechanism should eventually have access to a common fiscal backstop which should be greater than the one presently considered.
-However, in the end, a legitimate political structure is necessary since decisions on the allocation of spending across the euro area are highly political.
+Given

-- would reduce the financing costs of euro area member states, see European Primary Dealers Association (2008). - The Blue Bond or the Redemption Fund proposals could be a potential a solution because member states would remain individually responsible for debts over 60% and thus market discipline would be maintained.
+- 1. For a discussion see Sapir (2011). - For a study on how a euro bond would reduce the financing costs of euro area member states, see European Primary Dealers Association (2008). - 3.
+The Blue Bond or the Redemption Fund proposals could be a potential a solution because member states would remain individually responsible for debts over 60% and thus market discipline would be maintained.
 See Delpla and Weizsäcker (2010) and Bofinger (2011).